-The sdesktop.xml file is automatically backed up.
+The XML configuration file is automatically backed up.
 There is also a manual backup and restore.
-When using Secure Desktop with Windows 8 or Windows 10, registry data written to by Secure Desktop is automatically backed up for documentation purposes.
+When using Secure Desktop 11, registry data written by Secure Desktop is automatically backed up for documentation purposes.

-Icon importing is accomplished very easily using the Import button in the Icon Configuration.
-Set any additional details for imported icons along with the ability to manually browse for a program to launch.
+Icon importing is accomplished very quickly using the Import button in the Icon Configuration.
+Set any additional details for an imported icon and manually browse for a program to launch.

 A program can be re-started if it's been closed by the user.
-A program can be set to run a Single Instance Only of that application.
+An application can be set to run a Single Instance Only of that application.
 Applications can be set to Run As Administrator, should they need Administrator access.

-Secure Desktop 10 does not automatically start everything that the Explorer Shell starts.
-Services are always started, regardless of what shell is running, but any other program needs to be configured into Secure Desktop's Startup Tab (not visible to end user).
-There are several advantages to this, when Secure Desktop 10 is running as the shell:
+Secure Desktop 11 does not automatically start everything that the Explorer Shell starts.
+Services are always started, regardless of what shell is running.
+Still, any other program needs to be configured into Secure Desktop's Startup Tab (not visible to end-user).
+There are several advantages to this when Secure Desktop 11 is running as the shell:

 Each icon, group tab, or toolbar button may be individually password protected.
-A hot-key can be assigned to bring Secure Desktop 10 to the top of the Z-order, and this may also be password protected.
-Passwords can change dynamically, using the Supervisor feature, to append a calculated number to any Secure Desktop 10 password.
+A keyboard shortcut can be assigned to bring Secure Desktop 11 to the top of the Z-order, which may also be password protected.
+Passwords can change dynamically, using the Supervisor feature, by appending a calculated number to any Secure Desktop 11 password.
 This calculation is based on the computer system date in addition to a 5 digit PIN number.

-Secure Desktop 10 is now a toolbar window that spans the width of the user's screen, being placed at the top or the bottom.
+Secure Desktop 11 is a toolbar window that spans the user's screen width and is placed at the top or the bottom.
 The shell can also be set to be at the top or the bottom of the Z-order.
 Icon mouse clicks can be set to single or double.
-The icon background color can changed.
+The icon background color can be changed.
 Function keys for the icons can be on or off.
 The tab bar can be removed if only one tab is used.
 The status bar can be hidden.
 Mouse clicks for the Tray Icons can be disabled.
 System icons (Volume, Network, Power) can be displayed, although it is less secure due to starting unknown programs.

-Secure Desktop can disable over 350 different hot-key combinations, tuned for the specific operating system in a hardware independent fashion.
+Secure Desktop can disable over 400 different keyboard shortcuts, tuned for the specific operating system in an independent hardware fashion.
 Please see the sidebar for the full list.

-The Window Wizard can manipulate a window or close a program during Secure Desktop 10 shutdown.
-Windows are picked by title and/or menu items and then acted on to hide the window, force it to min or max state, close the window, or disable menu items for windows with the older style.
+The Window Wizard can manipulate a window or close a program during the Secure Desktop 11 shutdown.
+Windows are picked by title and/or menu items.
+Then acted on to hide the window, force it to min or max state, close the window, or disable menu items for windows with the older style.
 New features in version 11.70 provide an option to send Alt + N (No button) and other keyboard shortcuts to a message window.